perezsan/wordstar-linux-spine/README.md

 various flavors of Linux concurrently (e.g. funtoo, mx linux, fedora VM) but gutted some of the references (i.e. funtoos chroot32 shit, some rvm checks) to clean up for debugging a community-derived buildiso from Manjaro Gnome 3, which is close to beta release.
 Not sure where I can host it, though.
 But for now, enjoy.

+## ** Known Issues **
+1. Changing Cloud dir requires restart for changes to take affect.

 ## **TODO**
 1. PDF, epub ebook generation should work out of the box, as the install script installs wordsmith from git, but everybody's setup is slightly different, I'd presume.
 I may have forgotten a dependancy...!

-2. Missing one of the most important aspect ... sumblime text keyboard config... not sure how to implement this with git.
-Probably just add the file to asset dir, then user will have to copy over to the proper directory manually (but if they're using Manjaro, I could script it easily.)
+2. Missing one of the most important aspect ... sublime text keyboard config...
+Probably just add the keybind config file to asset dir, then user will have to copy over to the proper directory manually (but if they're using Manjaro, I could script it easily.)
 All in good time.